fullstackedorg/workspace/docs/Commands/Backup-Restore.md

 # Backup & Restore

-This command allow to create and load `.tar` files from your volume defined in your compose files.
+This command allow to create and load `.tar` files from your volumes defined in your compose files.
 This way, you can keep backups of your data and/or move it from one environnement to another.
-If you enter ssh credentials, it will backup/restore your remote server, else it will execute it locally.
+If you enter your remote server ssh credentials, it will backup/restore your remote server, else it will execute it locally.

 ```shell
 npx fullstacked backup